volodymyrprokopyuk/kotlin-sdp/README.md

 operations (switch on WiFi and take photo) are implemented on the `Phone` `Element` structure

-# Fundamental Software Design Principles
+# Fundamental software design principles

 - **KISS - Keep It Simple, Stupid**.
 Do the simplest thing that could possibly work.
 Avoid unnecessary complexity.
 Maintain balance between code simplicity and